Who do we support?

 Newbury Manor School only offers placements where there is a strong understanding of the needs of the young person, their family/carer and their multi-professional team.
 Upon receiving a referral, we work closely with all parties involved in a young person’s care to ensure everyone agrees on the needs and outcomes.

-For more information about placing a young person at Newbury Manor School, please contact Bridget Palmer-Arnold, our Admissions & Referrals Co-ordinator:
+For more information about placing a young person at Newbury Manor School, please contact Bridget Palmer-Waller, our Admissions & Referrals Co-ordinator:

 T: 01373 814980